 Some companies don’t charge a fee, or they charge a very small fee, but the exchange rate they offer is usually not as good as those that do charge a fee.
 The only way to judge which service is the best is to look at the final amount that the recipient receives.

-For example, here’s a comparison between Currencyfair and Transferwise.
+For example, here’s a comparison between Currencyfair and Wise.

-Although Currencyfair offers a lower fee (just €3 compared to £4.29), in the end the recipient gets €7.90 less with Currencyfair than with Transferwise.
+Although Currencyfair offers a lower fee (just €3 compared to £4.29), in the end the recipient gets €7.90 less with Currencyfair than with Wise.

-(This isn’t to say that Transferwise will always be better than Currencyfair.
-It’s always a good idea to do a little comparison shopping, particularly if you’re transferring a big chunk of money, but Transferwise has always been the best in our experience.)
+(This isn’t to say that Wise will always be better than Currencyfair.
+It’s always a good idea to do a little comparison shopping, particularly if you’re transferring a big chunk of money, but Wise has always been the best in our experience.)

 We wanted to see which service offered the best rates, so we did a test.
 We decided to see what each service would give us if we tried to transfer £1,000 to a EURO bank account.
 This is how things faired.